pcubillos/pyratbay/docs/api.rst

     ----------
     cfile: String
         A Pyrat Bay configuration file.
-    init: Bool
+    run_step: String
-        If True, only initialize a Pyrat object (no spectra/mcmc calculation).
+        If 'dry': only read the configuration file into a Pyrat object If 'init': initialize a Pyrat object (but no spectra calculation).
-        This is useful when computing spectra interactively.
+        If 'run': run all the way (default).
     no_logfile: Bool
         If True, enforce not to write outputs to a log file (e.g., to prevent overwritting log of a previous run).